d-bl/MAE-gf/docs/marian.md

 &copy; M. Tempels

 ## Introduction
-In this article some of my own designs and finds.
+On this page some of my own designs and finds.
 Most grounds I found before I learned of Groundforge.
 Of course, some of them might also have been created by others.
 For most grounds I only use names for the units with an addition to indicate the placing of the units in the ground.
 E.g. in plaits, in a square, traditional, ...
 Some units are used in more than one example, with different placings, so naturally those names show up more than once.
 The colour grey in the working diagrams indicates <span class="stch">cross only</span>.
+You can also find some of my finds on other pages, all prefixed with "mt_".

 ## Fusion
 {% include picts-right.html